 Some sports are not represented by clubs in Haringey so The Trust has established Development Centres providing coaching with links to clubs outside of the borough.
-For example, hockey is offered at Fortismere but linked to Hendon Hockey Club based in Mill Hill.
+For example, hockey is offered at Fortismere but linked to Southgate Hockey Club.

-The programme currently focuses on the ten key sports identified above.
-Approximately 400 competed for Haringey in the Youth Games.
+The programme currently focuses on the 29 key sports identified above.
+Approximately 560 competed for Haringey in the Youth Games.
 Summer Programme averages 1500 attendances, 53 primary, ten senior and four special needs schools are actively involved.